Vyacheslav Molotov: Temporary rift with Stalin

-Between the assassination of Sergei Kirov, the head of the Party organisation in Leningrad, in December 1934, and the start of the Great Purge, there was a significant but unpublicised event rift between Stalin and Molotov.
+Between the assassination of Sergei Kirov, the head of the Party organization in Leningrad, in December 1934, and the start of the Great Purge, there was a significant but unpublicised rift between Stalin and Molotov.
 In 1936, Trotsky, in exile, noted that when lists of party leaders appeared in Soviet press reports, Molotov's name sometimes appeared as low as fourth in the list "and he was often deprived of his initials", and that when he was photographed receiving a delegation, he was never alone, but always flanked by his deputies, Janis Rudzutaks and Vlas Chubar.
 "In Soviet ritual all these are signs of paramount importance," Trotsky noted.
-Another startling piece of evidence was that the published transcript of the first Moscow Show Trial in August 1936, the defendants - who had been forced to confess to crimes of which they were innocent - said that they had conspired to kill Stalin and seven other leading Bolsheviks, but not Molotov.
+Another startling piece of evidence was that the published transcript of the first Moscow Show Trial in August 1936, the defendants – who had been forced to confess to crimes of which they were innocent – said that they had conspired to kill Stalin and seven other leading Bolsheviks, but not Molotov.
 According to Alexander Orlov, an NKVD officer who defected to the west, Stalin personally crossed Molotov's name out of the original script.

 In May 1936, Molotov went to the Black Sea on an extended holiday under careful NKVD supervision until the end of August, when Stalin apparently changed his mind and ordered Molotov's return.

 Two explanations have been put forward for Molotov's temporary eclipse.
 On 19 March 1936 Molotov gave an interview with the editor of Le Temps concerning improved relations with Nazi Germany.
 Although Litvinov had made similar statements in 1934 and even visited Berlin that year, Germany had not then reoccupied the Rhineland.
 Derek Watson believed that it was Molotov's statement on foreign policy that offended Stalin.
 Molotov had made it clear that improved relations with Germany could develop only if its policy changed and stated that one of the best ways for Germany to improve relations was to rejoin the League of Nations.
 However, even that was not sufficient since Germany still had to give proof "of its respect for international obligations in keeping with the real interests of peace in Europe and peace generally."
 Robert Conquest and others believe that Molotov "dragged his feet" over Stalin's plans to purge the party and put Old Bolsheviks like Zinoviev and Kamenev on trial.